 Both grapes in this blend have proven to be very adept at pairing with fresh seafood from the South of England, and I see this as being a fantastic pairing for grilled or barbecued seafood this summer.

 This very pretty rosé from Denbies in Surrey is a blend of Pinot Noir and Dornfelder.

 Its delicate charms are echoed by its beautiful aromas of wild strawberry, raspberry and cherry blossom.

 To taste, this is the ultimate summer rosé.
 There is a crisp, fresh bite of light citrus and cranberry, before a flourish of summer red berry fruits.

 It’s so very easy-drinking, but with enough character and texture to make it a very capable and more distinctive alternative for those who are tiring of Provence rosé.

 It wouldn’t be a still English wine round-up without a nod to English red.
 For the last few years, Gusbourne has led the way with its Boothill Pinot Noir, meticulously made by winemaker Charlie Holland from the estate's finest Burgundian-clone Pinot.

-This Wine GB Awards Gold Medal & Trophy winner is perhaps their best yet, with that now familiar nose of feminine floral notes, precise summer red fruit and delicately perfumed oak.
+This Wine GB Awards Gold Medal & Trophy winner is perhaps their best yet, with that now familiar nose of floral notes, precise summer red fruit and delicately perfumed oak.